 The context is also one of ethnic reconciliation, so cultural adaptation, language acquisition and peace-making skills are also requirements.

-Note: due to the need for a visa platform, it is necessary to have some kind of specialization or masters degree to be presented as fulfilling a unique role for which a local person could not be employed.
+Note: due to visa requirements, it is necessary to have a Master’s degree and/or some kind of specialization to be able to fulfill a specific role for which a local person could not be employed.

 Personal and Spiritual: